About Us

 Social Model – The stairs are the problem

-The social model of understanding accepts impairment as a normal part of being human.
+The Social Model of Disability accepts impairment as a normal part of being human.
 What disables people are the social attitudes and physical barriers, not the impairment itself.
 Seeing the world through the social model, the woman in the picture can’t get to the upper floor because of the stairs.
 The stairs are the problem.

 In a social-model world you are defined as a person with equal rights.
 You should be seen by others and see yourself as: